THIS GUIDE IS NO LONGER APPLICABLE (Note added 01JUN2021)

 The plugin we were using before had been out of active development for years.
 WordPress finally dropped it from its library of supported plugins, so it wasn’t available for us anymore.

 The original Crayon Syntax Highlighter project isn’t actively developed, but there is a forked version that is being worked on and that’s the version we are using.
-You can see the project on github: https://github.com/urvanov-ru/crayon-syntax-highlighter
+You can see the project on github: GitHub - urvanov-ru/crayon-syntax-highlighter: Syntax Highlighter supporting multiple languages, themes, fonts, highlighting from a URL, local file or post text.

 There’s more information there, but it’s not completely documented and some of the information is carried over from the original and is consequently out of date.